Daily Writing Habit: How to Write 75,000 Words in a Month [30DHC]

 All of this information was critical because it helped my identify my “optimal writing state.”
-For instance, I averaged 487 words (per block) in the morning at my kitchen table, but I averaged 543 words at Starbuck’s Coffeehouse in the afternoon.
+For instance, I averaged 487 words (per block) in the morning at my kitchen table, but I averaged 543 words at Starbuck's Coffeehouse in the afternoon (when my child is in daycare).
 So if I wanted to improve my “words-per-hour” output, all I had to do was spend more time in a coffeehouse.

 #3 – Obstacles

-The major obstacle to this habit challenge, was the fact that it’s an important, but not urgent activity.
-When it comes to time management, there are four types of tasks you’ll encounter in the business world.
-While writing is important for my long-term goals, it’s not as a urgent as an email or Skype phone call.
-These activities involve another person who expects your participation, so it wasn’t always easy to “find time” to do as much writing as I wanted.
+The major obstacle to this habit challenge was the fact that it's an important, but not urgent activity.
+When it comes to time management, there are four types of tasks you'll encounter in the business world.
+While writing is important for my long-term goals, it's not as an urgent as an important email or Skype phone call.
+These activities involve another person who expects your participation, so it wasn't always easy to “find time” to do as much writing as I wanted.